 6) Termination – things can go wrong in business, right?
 Termination clauses are in place to end the contract if necessary, irrespective how long is left in the agreement.
 The circumstances should be clearly laid out which cover both parties right to terminate

-7) Force Majeure – should always be included in commercial contracts.
-It protects parties from circumstances out of their control, which could cause disruption to the contract terms, i.e. natural disasters, or a global pandemic…super important in Covid times
+7) Force Majeure – this should always be included in commercial contracts.
+It protects parties from circumstances out of their control, which could cause disruption to the contract terms, i.e. natural disasters, or a global pandemic…important in Covid times

 8) GDPR clauses – This makes it obvious you comply with GDPR/the necessary data protection regulation.
-Should mention things like accepting for any legislation changes – think Brexit, the UK GDPR situation could change, you want to make it clear whatever legislation supersedes will be enforced in the contract
+Should mention things like accepting for any legislation changes – think Brexit, you want to make it clear whatever legislation supersedes will be enforced in the contract